keithpitt/DKSupport/Readme.markdown

 # DKSupport

-`DKSupport` is a collection of utility classes and Objective-C categories that make working with certain classes easier.
+`DKSupport` is a collection of utility classes and Objective-C categories that make working UIKit easier.

 It is used in the apps written by [Mostly Disco](http://www.mostlydisco.com) and [The Frontier Group](http://www.thefrontiergroup.com.au)

 ## Installation

-**These installation instructions are for XCode 4**
+**Note: These installation instructions are for XCode 4.
+XCode 3 installations instructions do not exist at the moment.**

 1. Checkout the code into your project root